 Most companies are on both sides of the procurement process; they sell goods to customers and buy products and services from others.

-As companies are on both sides of the supply chain, they may find that they are the seller in some cases of the procurement inventory procurement and buyers in another.
+Companies on both sides of the supply chain may find that they are the seller in some cases of the procurement inventory procurement and buyers in others.

 Inventory Procurement And Identifying Suppliers